 The three-year strategic plan developed with the Coraggio Group identifies nine initiatives for VMC to work towards.
 This section will briefly outline the 2019-2020 organizational goals as they relate to those initiatives.

-Increase tourism revenue through the development & implementation of the annual integrated marketing, public relations, and sales plan.
+1. Increase tourism revenue through the development & implementation of the annual integrated marketing, public relations, and sales plan.

 The Director of Marketing & Media and the Executive Director will continue to work closely with their marketing consultants and partners to create a focused and successful marketing plan for the next fiscal year.
 Based on the public relations successes of the past three years, the DMM and KOLI Communications, VMC's PR agency of record, will craft an ambitious PR effort that will attract traditional media to the county as well as reaching out to the Millennial, Gen-X and Y generation of social media influencers.
-NEED TO SAY SOMETHING ABOUT SALES.
+Sales plan activities for FY 2019-20 will include attendance at the California State Fair, Pet Expo in Santa Clara, National Tour Association, and the Los Angeles and Bay Area Travel & Adventure Shows.